42-AI/bootcamp_machine-learning/module08/ex05/ex05_interlude.md

 J( \theta) = -\cfrac{1} {m} \lbrack \sum_{i = 1}^{m} y^{(i)}\log(\hat{y}^{(i)}) + (1 - y^{(i)})\log(1 - \hat{y}^{(i)})\rbrack
 $$

 This formula allows you to calculate the overall cost of a complete set of predictions.
 If you have enough, you can stop here and move on to the exercise.
-If you'd like to better understand how it works and have "automatic switch" process broken down for you, you here we go:
+If you'd like to better understand how it works and have "automatic switch" process broken down for you, here we go:

 #### If the given example $x^{(i)}$ is not part of the predicted class, $y^{(i)} = 0$ :